racslabs/racs/docs/source/streaming.rst

 ASTP (AUXTS Streaming Transfer Protocol) is used to efficiently transfer audio data over TCP/IP.

-The audio data is transferred in real-time as PCM encoded blocks.

 The format is outlined below:

 +---------------+-------------------------------------------------------+-----------+--------+